Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: Statement of the main results

 \begin{remark} The dynamical behaviour described in Theorem~\ref{th:main1} is completely comparable to that for the transcritical bifurcation in the smooth context appearing in Theorem 2.1 in \cite{krupa2001extending}.
 Nevertheless, for $\lambda>1$, there is a quantitative difference in the size of the ordinate $h(\varepsilon)$, while in \cite{krupa2001extending} it is order $O(\sqrt{\varepsilon})$, here it is order $O(\varepsilon |\ln(\varepsilon)|)$.
 We note that in both cases $h(\varepsilon)$ tends to zero with $\varepsilon$. \end{remark}

-Theorem~\ref{th:main1} describes the evolution of the slow manifold $\mathcal{S}_{a,\varepsilon}^-$, and of the orbits surrounding it, beyond a neighbourhood of the origin.
-It is also interesting to describe this evolution in terms of the delay in the loss of stability, or more concretely in terms of the maximal delay $z_d(\lambda, \varepsilon)$.
-In the next result we board this question by revisiting Theorem~\ref{th:main1} in terms of the maximal delay.
+Theorem~\ref{th:main1} describes the evolution of the slow manifold $\mathcal{S}_{a,\varepsilon}^-$, and of the orbits surrounding it, beyond a neighbourhood of the origin, see Figure \ref{fig:my_label}.
+However, as we illustrate in Fig.~\ref{fig:figurica-xula}(a), it is also interesting to describe this evolution in terms of the delay in the loss of stability, or more concretely in terms of the maximal delay $z_d(\lambda, \varepsilon)$.
+In the next result we board this question by revisiting Theorem~\ref{th:main1} in terms of the maximal delay for $\lambda\neq1$ but close enough to 1, see Remark~\ref{rem:los-logaritmos}.